sillsdev/electron-craco-redux-ts/README.md

 2. Use the command:
 `npm run electron-dev`
-to force the install of react of react and redux devtools into electron.
+to force the install of react and redux devtools into electron.

 3. From the debugging tab in VsCode, select `Electron All` from the drop down and press the play button.
 The page will hot-reload if you make edits.